vvvlcb/ML4EO_Pipeliner/README.md

 It helps users:

-- Acquire and process Earth observation imagery without writing boilerplate code.
+- Acquire and process Earth observation imagery without writing any code.
 - Build time-series datasets over a selected area of interest.
-- Run source, index, and model tools online.
+- Run source, index, and machine learning model tools online.
 - View output layers on a map.
 - Compare results over time.
 - Download outputs such as GeoTIFF, CSV, SVG, PNG, and STAC-style collection exports where available.